Skip to content

 Entries should take the form of a 1,000-word personal statement addressing the criteria below, accompanied by the full thesis as a PDF document and a supporting letter from the entrant’s supervisor and/or external examiner including confirmation that the degree has been awarded.

-Congratulations and good luck to all our finalists...
+Congratulations to our winner...

 Finalist Jose Rodrigo Juarez Cornelio, University of Leeds